ForestAdmin/agent-nodejs/docs/connectors/custom/README.md

 Local Cache:

 1. Declaring the structure of the data
-2. Implement a method which loads all records changed since a provided date
+2. Implement a method which loads all records which changed since a provided date
-3. When relevant, implement methods for record creation, update and delete.
+3. When relevant, implement methods for record creation, update and delete

 Query Translation:

 1. Declaring the structure of the data
 2. Declaring the API capabilities
 3. Coding a translation layer

-When using the query translation route, it will be a bit longer:

 ## Minimal example